udivankin/pico-ajax/README.md

 # PicoAjax
 Universal, very tiny (browser version is ~1kb uncompressed) yet fully functional AJAX library with zero dependencies.
-It implements browser XMLHttpRequest and Node.js http module returning Promise.
+It implements browser XMLHttpRequest and Node.js http/https module returning Promise.

 ## Motivation
 What makes Pico-Ajax different is that it's unaware on how data is passed.
 That requires a few more bytes of code to make a request, but gives much more control and (more important) better understanding of HTTP requests in exchange.
 This also makes it perfect for building your own DIY API module.